| Title: | Mixed-Effects REML Incorporating Generalized Inverses |

 function are to be calculated).

-vector of which second derivative/hessian
+A character vector of which second derivative/hessian

 algorithm to use each iteration (if second derivatives of the likelihood